gkide/xmake/README.md

 - `DEPS_ROOT_DIR`, Download & build directory, default is **.deps/**
 - `DEPS_BUILD_TYPE`, External project build type, default is **Release**

-- `MAKE_PROGRAM`, The GNU make progame used for external project building.
+- `MAKE_PROG`, The GNU make progame used for external project building.
-  * If NOT set, then it will auto detected by cmake from **PATH**, can not missing!
-Set `GNU_MAKE` if found for user to be used!
+  * If NOT set, it will auto detected by cmake from **PATH**, can not missing!
-- `GIT_PROGRAM`, The git programe used for clone external project.
+- `GIT_PROG`, The git programe used for clone external project.
-  * If NOT set then it will auto detected by cmake from **PATH**, can missing!
-Set `GIT_PROG` if found for user to be used!
+  * If NOT set, it will auto detected by cmake from **PATH**, can missing!

 ## The following values do not recommend to change